COSC3020/graph-search-ross223/README.md

 First Search, it just uses shift instead of pop for getting the current node to make a queue instead of a stack.
-This makes a similar scenerio to Depth First Search where the while loop iterates at most V times and the for loop inside also iterates at most V times.
-This results in a worst case runtime of $\Theta (V^2)$.
+This makes a similar scenerio to Depth First Search where the while loop iterates at most V times and the for loop inside iterates at most E times.
+This results in a worst case runtime of $\Theta (VE)$.

 ## Sources
 Jacob Morgan helped me with one line of code, but my implementations looks very similar.